 Reserved matters planning applications

-Estimated 2026Should outline planning permission be granted, we will then prepare a detailed Reserved Matters planning application for the new neighbourhood.
-This would provide detail on house types, layouts, architecture and landscaping and involve further consultation with the community on these matters of detail prior to the Reserved Matters planning application being submitted.
+Estimated 2026If outline planning permission is granted, we will then prepare detailed designs, known as a Reserved Matters planning application, for the new neighbourhood.
+This would provide detail on house types, layouts, architecture and landscaping.
+This would involve further consultation with the community before submitting the final plans.

 Find out more and have your say: